 Within Driving Distance From Perth -Western Australia Itinerary

 Perth, the capital of Western Australia, consistently makes it into the top 10 World’s Most Livable Cities.
 There are lots of reasons why you could spend more than a few days here and that makes it an obvious inclusion for Western Australia family holidays!

 However, if you are short of time we recommend hitting a few key spots in the city (either on arrival or departure) and otherwise head out to explore the stunning beauty of Western Australia.
 Here are the top spots not to miss in Perth for visiting families

-Kings Park is famous for its great views across Perth city, the Swan River and also a wealth of botanical specimens.
-Our kids love the walk area that leads up to the 620 metre long Lotterywest Federation Walkway which gives a unique view of the forest and gives great views across the city!
-We also enjoy at the DNA tower that offers a fantastic view and a good run for the kids.
+Kings Park is famous for its great views across Perth city, the Swan River, and also a wealth of botanical specimens.
+Our kids love the walk area that leads up to the 620-meter long Lotterywest Federation Walkway which gives a unique view of the forest and gives great views across the city!
+We also enjoy the DNA tower that offers a fantastic view and a good run for the kids.

-For the kids there are a range of different playgrounds.
-Here is a post which covers them all.
+For the kids, there is a range of different playgrounds.
+Here is a post that covers them all.

 Perth has some stunning beaches; two of our favorites are Cottesloe and Scarborough.
 If you are traveling your Western Australia itinerary you might get a chance to experience more than one of Western Australia’s amazing beaches.
 However, if you aren’t, definitely organize to visit one in Perth.
 Even better, plan to stay in one of Perth’s coastal suburbs to maximize your time!

 Where To Stay In Perth For Families